-Further information about REVLIMID® and/or the i-access® program can be obtained by calling Bristol Myers Squibb Customer Service on 1800 235 4363 and pressing "3" at the auto-prompt.
+Further information about REVLIMID® and/or the i-access® program can be obtained by calling Bristol Myers Squibb Customer Service on 1800 235 4363 and following the auto-prompt.

 Useful contacts

 Myeloma Australia

 Supports and provides information to those affected by myeloma, while advocating for availability of best treatment and supporting research.